floweredscarf/su25/labs/lab07/index.md

 The FAQ for Lab 7 is located [here](faq).

-{: .warning}
-> **Warning:** this assignment is not officially released yet.
-This spec is subject to change until this warning disappears.

 ## Learning Goals

 First, we'll cover inheritance in Java, which comes in three main forms: interface implementation, concrete class extension, and abstract class extension.
 We will also discuss dynamic method selection (DMS),